Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control: Problem setting

 \section{Problem setting}

 We study an online vehicle routing problem from the perspective of an \gls*{abk:amod} system's central controller, which steers a homogeneous fleet of self-driving vehicles.
 The central controller either dispatches vehicles to serve ride requests or rebalances idle vehicles to anticipate future ride requests.
 Here, a ride request can represent a solitary ride or pooled rides as we assume decisions on pooling requests to be taken at an upper planning level.
 Accordingly, each ride request demands a mobility service from an origin to a destination location at a certain point in time.
 The central controller takes decisions according to a discrete time horizon~$\{1,\ldots,T\}$.
 We denote the period between the actual decision time~$t$ and the subsequent decision time~$t+1$ as system time period~$[t, t+1)$.
 We consider a set of vehicles~$\mathcal{V}$ that serve requests.
 Each ride request~$r\in R$ is a quintuple~$r=(o_r, d_r, s_r, a_r, p_r)$ with a pick-up location~$o_r$, a drop-off location~$d_r$, a start time~$s_r$, an arrival time~$a_r$, and its reward~$p_r$.
+Here, the start time~$s_r$, and the arrival-time~$a_r$ are the times when the vehicle reaches the origin~$o_r$ and destination~$d_r$ of the ride request respectively.
 Let~$\tau(l_1,l_2)$ denote the driving time of a vehicle between two locations~$l_1$ and~$l_2$.
 The start time~$s_r$, the arrival time~$a_r$, and the driving time~$\tau(l_1,l_2)$ are not subject to the time discretization but are from a continuous time range in~$\mathbb{R}$.
 If the central controller assigns a ride request to a vehicle, the vehicle has to fulfill this ride request.
 We refer to a sequence of ride requests that a vehicle fulfills as a \emph{trip}.

 \paragraph{System state:} At any decision time~$t$, the state~$x_{v,t}$ of a vehicle~$v$ is a pair~$\big(l_{v,t},S_{v,t}\big)$ composed of its current location~$l_{v,t}$ and a sequence~$S_{v,t}=(r_1, r_2, ..., r_m)$ of unfinished requests which have been assigned to~$v$ at the previous decision time~$t-1$.
 A request~$r$ is unfinished when~$a_r > t$.
 In our setting, the sequence of unfinished requests contains~$|S_{v,t}| \in \{0,1\}$ elements as the central controller could only assign requests which started before the decision time~$t$, while in a general setting when the central controller could assign requests which start after the decision time~$t$, the sequence contains~$|S_{v,t}| \in \mathbb{N}_0$ elements.
 The sequence is empty when the vehicle has already fulfilled all assigned requests, which means that the vehicle is idling.
 Regarding the overall \gls*{abk:amod} system state, the state~$x_t = (R_t,(x_{v,t})_{v \in V})$ comprises the batch~$R_t$ of requests that entered the system between the previous decision time~$t-1$ and~$t$ with~$s_r \in [t, t+1)$, as well as the state of each vehicle~$v \in \mathcal{V}$.